Flexberry/NewPlatform.Flexberry.ORM.ODataService/Tests/NewPlatform.Flexberry.ORM.ODataService.Tests/README.md

 ```xml
 <add name="ConnectionStringPostgres" connectionString="SERVER=localhost;User ID=postgres;Password=p@ssw0rd;Port=5432;" />
 ```
-Install [Docker](https://docker.com) if it not installed yet and start Docker.
+Install [Docker](https://docker.com) if it is not installed yet and start Docker.

 Then start Docker container with PostgreSQL by command from root folder this repository: